Catarina Sarmento e Castro: Career

 Sarmento e Castro has been teaching at the University of Coimbra since 1999 and is now an assistant professor.
 Courses she has taught have included constitutional law and political science; police law; human rights; database protection; administrative courts; public procurement; and labour law.
 She has addressed these issues in various publications.
 She has also taught at the NOVA University Lisbon, the University of Lisbon and the Catholic University of Portugal.

 Among her other roles, Sarmento e Castro has been a member of the advisory board of the Attorney General's Office and a member of the Superior Council of Administrative and Fiscal Courts.
 In 2010 she was elected to be a judge at the Constitutional Court, for a term of nine years.
 She has also been a member of the National Data Protection Commission.
 On 26 October 2019, she became the new Secretary of State for Human Resources and Former Combatants in the Ministry of National Defence.

 Sarmento e Castro was elected to the Portuguese National Assembly in the January 2022 election.
-Standing for the Socialist Party (PS) she was third on the list of PS candidates for the Leiria District, in which the PS won five seats.
+Standing for the Socialist Party (PS) she was third on the list of PS candidates for Leiria, in which the PS won five seats.
 Nationally, the PS won an overall majority of seats.
-Subsequently, she was appointed as Minister of Justice.
+Subsequently, she was appointed Minister of Justice.